 Sucampo Pharmaceuticals, Inc. (SPI), was incorporated in the State of Delaware on December 5, 1996 and is headquartered in Bethesda, Maryland.
 On May 23, 2006, SPI's Board of Directors approved a transaction to have SPI acquire the capital stock of its affiliated European and Asian operating companies, Sucampo Pharma Europe, Ltd. (SPE) and Sucampo Pharma, Ltd. (SPL).
-On September 28, 2006, SPI completed this reorganization transaction and acquired the capital stock of SPE and SPL.
-The reorganization was accounted for as a merger of companies under common control, and accounted for at historical cost.
-Hereinafter, SPI, SPE and SPL are referred to collectively as the "Company."
-The financial information of these three entities is presented in these consolidated financial statements.
+On September 28, 2006, the Company completed this reorganization transaction and SPI acquired the capital stock of SPE and SPL.
+The reorganization will be accounted for as a merger of companies under common control, and accounted for at historical cost.
+Hereinafter, these affiliated companies shall be referred to collectively as the "Company."
+The financial information of these three entities under common control is being presented in these combined financial statements.
+Beginning with the third quarter of 2006, the period in which this reorganization transaction was consummated, all periods presented will be on a consolidated basis.
 The Company is an emerging pharmaceutical company focused on the discovery, development and commercialization of proprietary drugs based on prostone technology.